Why Housing Policy Matters More Than Fed Rate Cuts Right Now

 “When will the Fed cut rates?”
 That focus may be misplaced.

-A major shift is happening in housing policy that could move mortgage rates and home prices without waiting on the Federal Reserve at all.
-And for traders and families alike, understanding this shift matters heading into 2026.
+A major shift is happening in housing policy.
+This shift could move mortgage rates and home prices without waiting on the Federal Reserve at all.
+For traders and families alike, understanding this shift matters as we head into 2026.

 This isn’t about politics.
 It’s about liquidity, incentives, and who actually controls housing flow.